BattlesnakeOfficial/starter-snake-python/README.md

 }
 ```

-This function is called by the game engine to make sure your Battlesnake is healthy and responding correctly.
-Your response determines what your Battlesnake will look like on the game board.
+This function is called by the game engine periodically to make sure your Battlesnake is healthy, responding correctly, and to determine how your Battlesnake will appear \on the game board.
 See [Battlesnake Personalization](https://docs.battlesnake.com/references/personalization) for how to customize your Battlesnake's appearance using these values.

 Whenever you update these values, go to the page for your Battlesnake and select 'Refresh Metadata' from the option menu.
-This will update your Battlesnake to use your latest configuration.
+This will update your Battlesnake to use your latest configuration and those changes should be reflected in the UI as well as any new games created.

 ### Changing Behavior

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

 Locate the `move` function inside [server.py](server.py#L37).
 Possible moves are "up", "down", "left", or "right".
 To start your Battlesnake will choose a move randomly.
-Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and make an intelligent decision about where your Battlesnake should move next.
+Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and decide where your Battlesnake should move next.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.

 ### Updating Your Battlesnake

-After making changes to your Battlesnake, you can stop and restart your Repl to have the change take effect (or in many cases your Repl will restart automatically).
+After making changes to your Battlesnake, you can restart your Repl to have the change take effect (or in many cases your Repl will restart automatically).

-Once the Repl has restarted, you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to watch your latest changes in action.
+Once the Repl has restarted you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to watch your latest changes in action.

 **At this point you should feel comfortable making changes to your code and starting new Battlesnake games to test those changes!**